manksalot/PC-to-GameBoy-Printer-Python/README.md

     Note: This will create a dist and build folder; the dist folder has the created EXE program.

 ## GUI
+This is the program GUI.
+The program will start at a fixed window size with a blank spot above the GUI buttons.
+The GUI window will automatically adjust the window size to the loaded picture.

 ![GUI](https://github.com/AKABigDinner/PC-to-GameBoy-Printer-Python/blob/main/Photos/GUI.JPG)